danionescu0/image-processing-projects/README.md

 - face matching against known persons faces

-- it uses a configurable number of processing making use of all the cores in the system
+- it uses a configurable number of processes to make use of all the cores in the system

 - HTTP API to creata, add delete user and faces